Yeliz Özel: Club career

 She started her career in Ankara team PTT, played the first European Cup level matches the same year.
 With outstanding skills in game-reading, Yeliz was labelled as a 'prominent young talent' by several handball experts.
 She transferred to Norway League for Byåsen HE in Trondheim, played there one full season.
 Then she came back to Turkey to play in Eskisehir Anadolu Üniversitesi GSK and Üsküdar Bld.
 SK.

 In 2004, Yeliz went to Skopje to playing for Kometal Gjorče Petrov Skopje.
-After a brilliant stint there, she was one of the best players of EHF Champions League 2004–05 season.
-She scored 61 goals and made a huge contribution to promote her team final.
+After a stint there, she was a player of EHF Champions League 2004–05 season.
+She scored 61 goals and made a contribution to promote her team final.

 In June 2010, Yeliz Özel signed for Romania's top club CS Oltchim Râmnicu Vâlcea.
 She played two seasons in Romania before returning to her home country.

 Özel returned to home country in June 2012 to rejoin her former team Üsküdar Bld.
 SK.
 After one season, she transferred to the Ankara-based team Yenimahalle Bld.
 SK.

 In the 2023–24 Turkish Women's Handball Super League season, she transferred to Yalıkaval SK in Bodrum.
 She won the champions title after the season play-offs.
 The next season, she won once again the champions title.